 A unit circle is a very common tool that is used to comprehend trigonometry functions.
 Despite the fact that understanding unit circles seem a boring job but when you truly understand how a unit circle is used and how it can compensate in complex trigonometry calculations, you will find it very helpful.
 A unit circle has 1 radius or 2 diameters and the interesting thing about it is that it fully suits the Pythagorean Theorem as well.

 Know What It is:

-A unit circle is a circle that has radius of 1cm or 1 inch and diameter of 2cm or 2 inches.
+A unit circle is a circle that has a radius of 1cm or 1 inch and a diameter of 2cm or 2 inches.
 This circle is centered on an origin point which is referred to as 0-0.
 A unit circle is usually utilized while finding uncommon trigonometric ratios.
 This same circle also provides help in graphing as well.
 When you are analyzing trigonometric functions, the real number line that is wrapped around a unit circle also provides extra help.

 Understand Six Basic Trigonometric Ratios:

 There are 6 basic trigonometric ratios that you need to understand and remember while using a unit circle.
 The list will include; sinθ, cosθ, tanθ, cosecθ, secθ & cotθ.
 Once you get the idea about these ratios, it will be easier and more convenient for you to use unit circles.

 There is another way of measuring the angles in a circle and it is known as radian.
 Basically, a radian is an angle that you need to match the enclosed arc length with the ratio length.
 There is no need to keep the orientation or size of the circle to a specific limit.

 Understand how to do Conversion between Radian and Degree:

 As you already know that there are 360 degrees or 2π radians in a full circle, you should also understand how to convert each of them into each other.
 Basically, a radian is equal to 180/π degrees or a degree is equal to π/180 radian.